-If you took out an interest-only mortgage, it does not necessarily mean it was mis-sold to you.
+If you took out an interest-only mortgage, it does not necessarily lead to a mis sold mortgage claim.
 However, given the potential dangers for unprepared borrowers, there are specific FCA rules for how lenders and mortgage brokers must approach selling interest-only mortgages.

 For example, when entering into the mortgage contract with you, the rules state that both lenders or brokers must obtain evidence that you have a repayment plan in place – for paying both the interest and the capital amount of the mortgage.
 This could be a regular savings plan being kept for that purpose like an ISA, or a plan to sell assets like land or property at some point in the future.

-If none of this was discussed with you by your broker, your mortgage may have been mis-sold to you.
-Also, if the mortgage lender/broker accepted an unsuitable plan as being acceptable, this could also be used as evidence of mis-selling.
+If none of this was discussed with you by your broker, you may have a mis sold mortgage claim.
+Also, if the mortgage lender/broker accepted an unsuitable plan as being acceptable, this could also be used as evidence in mis sold mortgage claims.
 Some examples of unsuitable plans may include: